-It's really what set this whole train in motion.
+It's really what sets this whole train in motion.

-Way back before the bottom dropped out from Perimenopausal hell, my blood pressure started to show high when I went to a few doctor appointments.
+Way back before the bottom dropped out from Perimenopausal hell, my blood pressure started to run high when I went to a few doctor appointments.

 I didn't think much of it.
 I was around 46 years old.

-Then...I saw my general doctor and the BP was really high.
+Then...I saw my general doctor and BP was really high.

 That started a slow-moving train wreck that has taken 2 years to get out from underneath.

 The full story is here but that doctor, rather than look at my age and hormone levels, put me on a slew of blood pressure meds.